stolostron/multicluster-global-hub/doc/simulation/README.md

 ## Policy Status Rotation

-Suppose that 1M policies on 100K managed clusters with 100 regional hubs are simulated to get the Policy status Rotation.
+Suppose that 1M policies on 100K managed clusters with 100 managed hubs are simulated to get the Policy status Rotation.
 You can simulate this by completing the following steps:

-1. Build a regional hub, and then generate 1000 managed clusters by using the CLC simulator.
+1. Build a managed hub, and then generate 1000 managed clusters by using the CLC simulator.
 2. Create 10 policies on Global, and wait for them to be scheduled to the 1000 managed clusters, up until here we get 10K policies.
-3. Update the code to simulate 100 Regional Hub by changing the `leafHubName` to 100 different values when sending the bundle.
+3. Update the code to simulate 100 managed hub by changing the `leafHubName` to 100 different values when sending the bundle.
 4. Wait until both 100K managed clusters and 1M Policies are sent to the database.
-5. Start running the GRC simulator on Regional Hub (as the `startTime`) and change the 10K policies status from `non-compliant` to `compliant`. the `endTime` should be 1M `compliant` policies found in the database of global hub.
+5. Start running the GRC simulator on managed hub (as the `startTime`) and change the 10K policies status from `non-compliant` to `compliant`. the `endTime` should be 1M `compliant` policies found in the database of global hub.
 6. The time of Policies status rotation = `endTime` - `starTime`.

 ## Related Material